SciStarter/Circuit/frontend/README.md

 variable           |value
 -------------------|-----
+DOMAIN             | Set this to the domain to use for cookies and such.
+Defaults to localhost if not set.
 DATABASE_URL       | Set this to the database URL which will allow the API server to access the PostgreSQL database.
 For example: ```DATABASE_URL=postgres://postgres@127.0.0.1/circuit-api```
 JWT_SIGNING_KEY    | Set this to some random value.
 For example: ```JWT_SIGNING_KEY=example-key``` SUPERUSER_EMAIL    | Set this to the email address you want to use for accessing the [management area](http://127.0.0.1:8000/api/v1/manage/) of your local install.